 So what with all that, and the fact that we’ve been in the traditional lull of new TV shows before they bring out their Christmas treats, it means there isn’t a huge amount to mention this month, relative to some of the more epic essays I’ve been writing this year.
 That said, we have of course had some very good news lately, and I still have some TV and music content to mention, so there’s still a fair selection of bits and pieces to share in this month’s post and video.
 And as usual none of it is sponsored or gifted.
 So I hope you enjoy as always!

-Welcome to the next batch of posts from my old Bolt journal.
-This was the last month of my summer holiday before returning to university, and as such there wasn’t a great deal to mention.
-But I did have a nice lazy break in London with relatives, during which I got a big haul of music with my birthday money, plus I got hooked on a couple of new PS2 games.
+Welcome to the next batch of posts from my journal.
+This has been the last month of my summer holiday before returning to university, and so there isn’t a great deal to mention.
+But I did have a nice lazy break in London with relatives, during which I got a big haul of music with my birthday money, plus I’ve got hooked on a couple of new PS2 games.
 So I hope you enjoy this little collection of entries!

 So here I want to share some of that footage.
 It’s the first holiday video I ever made, and to date it’s still my favourite, as it’s the only time I’ve ever visited the United States so far.
 The videos are all in my travel playlist as well.
 They’re not audio described, but if you are able to see them then I hope you enjoy them!